-The mission of Zane’s Foundation, Inc. is to provide services for children and adults with special needs.
+The mission of Zane’s, Inc. is to provide services for children and adults with special needs.
 This is done through funding assistance; and community outreach and educational programs.

 Who will benefit from this Foundation?

-Children and adults with special needs that live in Northeast Ohio.
+Children and adults with special needs whom live in Northeast Ohio.

 When is this funding available?